GorillaStack/terraform-provider-gorillastack/README.md

 Using the provider
 ----------------------

-See the [GorillaStack Provider documentation](https://www.terraform.io/docs/providers/gorillastack/index.html) to get started using the
+See the [GorillaStack Provider documentation](https://www.terraform.io/docs/providers/gorillastack/index.html) to get started using the GorillaStack provider.
-Google provider.

 Upgrading the provider